hdShang/arxiv-daily/docs/cs-LG/2025-05-20/papers/250521512v1-the-role-of-visualization-in-llm-assisted-knowledge-graph-systems-ef.md

 ---
 layout: default
-title: The Role of Visualization in LLM-Assisted Knowledge Graph Systems: Effects on User Trust, Exploration, and Workflows
+title: "The Role of Visualization in LLM-Assisted Knowledge Graph Systems: Effects on User Trust, Exploration, and Workflows"
 ---

 # The Role of Visualization in LLM-Assisted Knowledge Graph Systems: Effects on User Trust, Exploration, and Workflows